k0smik0/hermes/Readme.md

 ##an MVC for android

-the idea is using (local) Service as persistent container for a custom controller, and then provide a component which make activities possible to communicate with service, just with a method call.
+the idea is using (local) Service as persistent container for a custom object (an "actor"), then provide the component allowing communications between activities and service, just with a method call.

 Why *Hermes* ?
 Because the name: Hermes is communication god, in greak mythology.